History

 (v) Mandriva

-• Mandriva is notable for its cutting-edge software, excellent administration suite, and 64-bit edition.
+• Mandriva is an excellent administration suite and 64-bit edition.

 (vi) Kali Linux